We have a three-stage release schedule for iXtreme imageLinks.

 As release v9.0 we will provide a content server module compatible with OpenText CS 16 finally replacing less-services with cws-services.
 This version will not contain any changes to the thumbnail-server components.
 This means these components still have to be run on a win 2008 server.
-The win 2012 server will not be supported by this version.
+The win 2012 and win 2016 server will not be supported by this version.

 Over 88,000 satisfied users worldwide.
 Manage your images, videos, PDF‘s, e-mails and MS Office formats.
 Using thumbnail and preview mode all objects can be found a lot easier.